Matheus2212/js-validation-notification/README.md

 * data-required-cnpj: Accepts the text message when the field is empty and when the cnpj is invalid;
 * data-required-cep: Accepts the text message when the field is empty and when the cep is invalid;
 * data-required-function: Accepts the function, giving this = input field, the message when field is empty and the message when the function returns false.
-* (in development) data-required-if: I'm still trying to figure out how to set this and to define a syntax here.
-It will make the field required, only if a certain condition is attended to.

 The syntax are:
 ```